-Sectigo conforms to the current version of the Baseline Requirements (BR) and EV Guidelines (EVG).
-In the event of any inconsistency between this CP and the BR or the EVG, the BR and/or EVG take precedence over this document.
+For issuance of Server Certificates Sectigo conforms to the current version of the Baseline Requirements (BR) and EV Guidelines (EVG).
+For the issuance of Code Signing Certificates Sectigo conforms to the Code Signing BR.
+In the event of any inconsistency between this CP and the other documents specified in this paragraph, those documents take precedence over this CP.